MatiasJJ/lumi-userguide/docs/software/installing/easybuild.md

 with software support cross-compiling and as tests may fail when compiling for a CPU with instructions that the host CPU does not support.

-To check what modules are currently loaded, use the command `module list`, and to change to the compute nodes partition, load the partition/C
+You can check with `module list` the currently loaded modules.
+If you e.g. have currenlty the `partition/L` loaded (uses the software stack for login nodes) but would like the software installation to use e.g. the partition for the regular compute nodes, load the partition/C

 ```bash
 $ module load partition/C
 ```
+We are now doing the software installation for `LUMI/22.06` and `partition/C`.
+After the software installation, the appearing module for the software will be available also later on when these same settings for software stacks are used.

-### 2. EasyBuild environment
+#### 2. EasyBuild environment

 To get the EasyBuild features available, load the `EasyBuild-user` module: